hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/05-Data-in-the-cloud/README.md

 **❓ How do you train your model incrementally from Big Query ?**

 Let's have a look at the new structure of the code:
-- The `taxifare_model.interface.main` module is the entry point of the package.
+- The `taxifare.interface.main` module is the entry point of the package.
 In order to run an iterative training, it provides the `preprocess` and `train` _functions_.
 - The `preprocess` function is responsible for preprocessing the full dataset from the data source chunk by chunk.
 For each chunk of data in the data source, it retrieves it, preprocesses it, and stores it back in the data source in a different location.
 - The `train` function on its end retrieves all the _preprocessed data_ from the data source chunk by chunk, and trains the model with each chunk.